biojs/edu/tutorials/02_howtoCreate.md

 They will be used by npm to display information about your component.
 Now type into the console:

 ~~~
-//First login or create a new account with following command
+# First login or create a new account with following command
 npm adduser
-//Now it is time to publish!
+# Now it is time to publish!
 npm publish
 ~~~